 Each baby should be risk assessed (Appendix 1), at the beginning of each shift.
 This will enable the practitioner to decide on the frequency of the mouth care required.
 However, this may need to be reassessed during the shift.
+Frequency of mouth care should be individualised for each baby and based on their behavioural cues, sleep state and tolerance of handling, in conjunction with the risk assessment.

 The condition of the mouth should be assessed regularly (Appendix 2) to provide an outcome to measure the quality and effectiveness of mouth care interventions.
-This will also highlight problems at an early stage.
+This will also highlight problems at an early stage, at which point, more frequent mouthcare or escalation to the medical team may be required.